 An Underlying Unity-Law

 The unity of anything physical arises not only through its being a part of a physical environment that is built upon nested layers of organised systems, but also from the mind which is the ultimate context for the unity’s definitive and dynamic functionality.
 Function needs context.
 Unities need environments.
-For example, the identity of a hydrogen atom when it is bonded within a molecule of water, certainly arises from the structure of that particular atom, but also comes from the molecule and its higher unity-function.
-And more deeply, if that water molecule is drunk by some creature, it now contributes to, and receives its definitive functionality from, the characteristic unity-structure and constructive activity of the physical body of which it has become an organic constituent.
+For example, the identity of a hydrogen atom when it is bonded within a molecule of water, certainly arises from the structure of that particular atom, but also comes from the molecule of which it is a part and the unity-function of that molecule.
+And if that water molecule is drunk by a cat, it now contributes to, and receives its definitive functionality from the characteristic unity-structure and constructive activity of the physical body of which it has become an organic constituent.
 This identity through meaningful unity speaks of a fundamental relationship to mind.
-It is not any less real and defining for being rooted in the non-physical, for that is being phenomenological (as per Einstein again).
+And that relationship not any less real and definitive for being rooted in the non-physical.
+The foundational phenomenology has been show to be metaphysical.

-We can see this is true when humans create an artefact from existing components.
+This defining, existential relationship of an object with mind is illustrated by Holloway through considering the way humans create an artefact from existing components.
 We give a new holistic identity and relational function to a unity of parts by controlling and directing the parts into a new unity.
 It is the Mind of God that does this for the cosmos as a whole.
 So, for Holloway "the environment" which determines the identity of material things is both their holistic physical unity within the cosmos and the mind which is in the relationship of conferring identity.
-This nested conferring of identity is a top-down “control and direction”.
 It is according to the underlying 'Unity-Law of Control and Direction’ which frames all reality.

 A personal relationship

-It is this foundational mediation of unifying control and direction through evolution that allows Holloway to explain two central moments of his vision, when, at key points of the development of God's plan, spiritual mind takes over immediate control and direction of physical unities.
-Firstly, when the infusion of the spiritual soul is needed to control the human brain-body at the first moment of the mutation of that first human brain-body, that of ‘Adam’, which was beyond the power of the environment to mediate control and direction – and then at the fertilization of each member of that human brain-body.
+The concept of physical mediation of unifying control and direction through evolution allows Holloway to explain two central moments in the hisotry of humanity.
+They are moments when, at key points of the development of God's plan, spiritual mind takes over immediate control and direction of physical unities.
+Firstly, the infusion of the spiritual soul is needed to control the human brain-body at the first moment of the mutation of that first human brain-body, that of ‘Adam’.
+The mutation created a brain to big for the environment to mediate control and direction.
+This will also be the case for the conception of each member of the human species.
 Secondly, when the ‘womb of woman’ is directly determined by the Mind of God at the Incarnation, in she who was called to give her fiat on behalf of the whole of creation.
 In the conceiving of God-made-flesh, His eternal identity cannot be mediated by matter.
-In fact, it is His Mind and His Body that gives identity to everything else.
+The male princile of determination is not appropriate in this case.
+In fact, it is the Mind and Body of the Second Person of the Holy Trinity, the Logos, that gives identity to everything else in the cosmos.

 A Basic Realism